 Firstly, there are three main types of underfloor heating to choose between.
 These include Hydronic (or wet) underfloor heating.
 This uses a series of pipes, which are laid under the floor.
-Hot water is then pumped through them to create heat.
+Hot water is then pumped through them to warm your flooring.

-If you opt for Hydronic or Forced Air underfloor heating though, there are a two main considerations when it comes to selecting your underlay.
-The first thing you will need to think about is the tog of the underlay.
-This must be below 1.0 in order to ensure that enough heat gets through to your room.
-After all, if you can’t feel the comforting heat on your bare feet, there isn’t much point in investing in underfloor heating in the first place.
+If you opt for Hydronic or Forced Air underfloor heating there are two main considerations when it comes to selecting your underlay.
+The first thing you will need to think about is the tog rating of the underlay.
+This must be below 1.0 in order to ensure that enough warmth gets through to your flooring.
+After all, if you can’t feel the comforting warmth on your bare feet, there isn’t much point in investing in underfloor heating in the first place.

-Although a tog of less than 1.0 is normally sufficient, the lower the tog value of the underlay, the better.
-If you are looking for an underlay that has been designed for underfloor heating in combination with a carpet, this is quite a specialist requirement.
+When choosing underlay for underfloor heating, the tog rating is something you need to consider.
+It’s the thermal resistance of an underlay.
+The lower the tog rating of a product, the lower its thermal resistance is.
+Having a low thermal resistance means that more warmth can pass through the underfloor heating underlay and into your home.
+Although a rating of less than 1.0 is normally sufficient, the lower the tog value of the underlay, the better.
+If you are looking for an underlay for underfloor heating in combination with a carpet, this is quite a specialist requirement.
 We would suggest a target tog should be 0.8 or less.
-If you are wanting an underlay for hard flooring, then a tog of less than 0.4 is ideal.
+If you are wanting an underlay for hard flooring, then a tog rating of less than 0.4 is ideal.

 Another consideration is the ability of the underlay to withstand the direct heat from the underfloor heating system.
 Some can end up drying out or crumbling when exposed to heat, which will ultimately cost you more time, money and hassle in the long run.
 It is therefore crucial that you choose the right underlay the first time.